 The silicone handles are more heat resistant.
 I cover handle types and oven temperatures in my article on “how to know if that pan is oven proof“.

 Another change in the Aeterum is the titanium infused ceramic nonstick cooking surface.
-This makes it tougher – the advantage: it is “metal-utensil” safe.
+This makes it tougher – the advantage: it is “metal-utensil” safe, according to the manufacturers.

 On the stovetop, the manufacturer states this new design suits medium to high heat for frying and searing and low to medium heat for simmering and warming.
 Not for induction cooktops – I cover induction cookware here.